 - CI/CD is an efficient way to function, as it allows for consistent and repeatable iterations.

 - Develop well-defined metrics like key performance indicators (KPIs), to track both technical and business the measure the level performance you are experiencing.
 An example of a metric to examine would be the time to the first byte for a web application.

 - Evolve your workload, AWS is constantly releasing new technology that could improve your performance.
 Having a process that allows you to review and improve workload performance is critical.

 Cloud environment performance monitoring

 Once your workloads are up and running, the work is not complete.
 It is necessary to monitor the cloud environment for performance, looking at five distinct phases, as outlined by AWS:

 - Real-time processing and alarming

 Amazon CloudWatch is a tool for monitoring cloud resources, such as your EC2.
 It will collect and track metrics and log files, sending alarms as necessary.
-The dashboard for Amazon CloudWatch generates graphs to make it easy to visualise your performance and any improvements or changes to performance.
+The dashboard for Amazon CloudWatch generates graphs to make it easy to visualize your performance and any improvements or changes to performance.

 When monitoring, there is both active and passive approach (AM and PM).
 PM watches actual traffic, whereas AM generates traffic to simulate user activity.
 Fundamentally, you are monitoring to ensure workloads are performing as designed.